 For information on how to handle issues of nuisance wildlife, such as skunks or raccoons, click here for the Vermont Fish and Wildlife Department.
 If you need help finding a lost animal contact the Central Vermont Humane Society.

 Barre Town has a leash law in place.
-This means that all dogs must either be on a leash or under voice control of its owner at all times.
-This includes while on the owner’s property and in the Town Forest.
+This means that all dogs must be on a leash unless it is on the property of its owner, or on property where that property owner has given permission for the dog to be off leash.
+This currently includes almost all town properties, such as the Town Forest, bike paths, and most of the Rec Area.
+The only exception is the Town of Barre Community Dog Park within the Rec Area.
 All dogs in the state of Vermont over 6 months old must be licensed and vaccinated against rabies.
 See the Town Clerk's page on how to license your dog.